pcuervo/new-era/plugins/wp-image-zoooom/readme.txt

 * Use either FTP or your hosts cPanel to gain access to your website file directories.
 * Browse to the `wp-content/plugins` directory.
 * Upload the extracted `wp-image-zoooom` folder to this directory location.
-* Open the WP admin panel.. click the "Plugins" page.. and click "Activate" under the newly added "WP Image Zoooom" plugin.
+* Open the WP admin panel.. click the "Plugins" page.. and click "Activate" under the newly added "WP Image Zoom" plugin.

 == Frequently Asked Questions ==